setms/book/docs/engineering-process/analysis.md

 A SEW should support and guide the software development process, helping teams adopt the right practices at the right time.

+We can expect a science of software development to consist of several specific theories, each relevant to one or more stages.
+These theories define the rules for a given stage in the form of a coherent model and/or ontology.
+The science of software development needs to ensure these models map well onto each other, both forward and backward.
+Without such mappings, it would be impossible to support traceability and incremental development.

 ## Software engineering as a team sport